aherking/guest-list/README.md

 # guest-list
 Planning with ease by planning easy.
-The Wedding Guest List Guru keeps your guests in 'check'.
+The Guest List Guru keeps your guests in 'check'.
-This is the Ultimate Wedding Guest List App for all your wedding planning needs!
+This is the Ultimate Guest List App for all your planning needs!

 Simple set up: